JEYANTH-GIT/calculator-application/README.md

 Addition and
 Subtraction.
-This is a readymate android project just download it and click open project in your android studio and enjoy.
+This is a readymate android project just download it and click open project in your android studio and enjoy. use it for your project and show your talent